NeoBlack/TYPO3.Extension.extended_sys_news/README.rst

 TYPO3 CMS Extension "extended_sys_news"
 =======================================
-This extension add an additional setting for ``sys_news``, which make it possible to render a system news as FlashMessage in backend. it is very useful if you plan a release and want your editors keep informend about the upcoming release.
+This extension add an additional setting for ``sys_news``, which make it possible to render a system news as FlashMessage in backend. it is very useful if you plan a release and want your editors keep informed about the upcoming release.

 Screenshot
 ----------